 What liability car insurance covers

-Most states have minimum-coverage requirements, but the Insurance Information Institute (Triple-I) recommends purchasing higher limits to protect yourself.
+Most states have minimum coverage requirements, but the Insurance Information Institute (Triple-I) recommends purchasing higher limits to protect yourself.

 Here’s what a liability-only car insurance policy generally covers:

-What liability-only insurance doesn’t cover
+When liability-only insurance doesn’t cover you

 To fully protect your investment in your vehicle, you’ll need more than liability-only insurance.
 Liability insurance doesn’t cover damages to your car in an accident you caused, so consider full-coverage insurance if you want that protection.